satwikkansal/wtfpython/README.md

 * When a and b are set to `257` in the same line, the Python interpreter creates a new object, then references the second variable at the same time.
 If you do it on separate lines, it doesn't "know" that there's already `257` as an object.

 * It's a compiler optimization and specifically applies to the interactive environment.
 When you enter two lines in a live interpreter, they're compiled separately, therefore optimized separately.
 If you were to try this example in a `.py` file, you would not see the same behavior, because the file is compiled all at once.
-This optimization is not limited to integers, it works for other immutable data types like strings and floats as well.
+This optimization is not limited to integers, it works for other immutable data types like strings (check the "Strings are tricky example") and floats as well,

   ```py
   >>> a, b = 257.0, 257.0
   >>> a is b
   True
   ```

 * Why didn't this work for Python 3.7?
 The abstract reason is because such compiler optimizations are implementation specific (i.e. may change with version, OS, etc).
 I'm still figuring out what exact implementation change cause the issue, you can check out this [issue](https://github.com/satwikkansal/wtfpython/issues/100) for updates.